danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 the need to access the parameters and gradients of the models (Liu et al., 2023).
 These are the types of prompts which EvoPrompt aims to improve.

 ## Other Discrete Prompt Generation Methods:
-- Reinforcement learning (RL): Methods like RLPrompt (Deng et al. 2022) and TEMPERA (Zhang et al. 2023) train an RL agent to generate prompts by interacting with the LLM.
+- **Reinforcement learning (RL):** Methods like RLPrompt (Deng et al. 2022) and TEMPERA (Zhang et al. 2023) train an RL agent to generate prompts by interacting with the LLM.
 They require access to model internals like output probabilities.
-- Enumeration: Methods like PromptSource (Bach et al. 2022) and APE (Zhou et al. 2022) generate a large set of prompt candidates via techniques like sampling and then select the best.
+- **Enumeration:** Methods like PromptSource (Bach et al. 2022) and APE (Zhou et al. 2022) generate a large set of prompt candidates via techniques like sampling and then select the best.
 They focus on exploration but can be inefficient.
-- Revision: Approaches like GRIPS (Prasad et al. 2022) and AutoPrompt (Shin et al. 2020) iterate on an initial prompt by fixing incorrect predictions.
+- **Revision:** Approaches like GRIPS (Prasad et al. 2022) and AutoPrompt (Shin et al. 2020) iterate on an initial prompt by fixing incorrect predictions.
 They emphasize local search so can get stuck in local optima.
-- Editing: Methods like Instruction Tuning (Prasad et al. 2022) edit the words in a prompt to improve it.
+- **Editing:** Methods like Instruction Tuning (Prasad et al. 2022) edit the words in a prompt to improve it.
 They also focus on local improvements.

 ## Evolutionary Algorithms:
 Evolutionary Algorithms (EAs) are a family of optimization algorithms inspired by the process of natural evolution.
 These algorithms are heuristics used to find approximate solutions to optimization and search problems.
 There are many different types and subtypes of EAs including but not limited to:

-- Genetic Algorithms (GAs): Perhaps the most well-known type, focused on string-based chromosomes and typically employs crossover, mutation, and selection.
+- **Genetic Algorithms (GAs):** Perhaps the most well-known type, focused on string-based chromosomes and typically employs crossover, mutation, and selection.
-- Differential Evolution (DE): A population-based optimization algorithm that optimizes a problem by iteratively improving candidate solutions with regard to a given measure of quality.
+- **Differential Evolution (DE):** A population-based optimization algorithm that optimizes a problem by iteratively improving candidate solutions with regard to a given measure of quality.
-- Estimation of Distribution Algorithms (EDAs): Rather than using crossover and mutation, these algorithms build probabilistic models of promising solutions and sample from these models to generate new candidates.
+- **Estimation of Distribution Algorithms (EDAs):** Rather than using crossover and mutation, these algorithms build probabilistic models of promising solutions and sample from these models to generate new candidates.
-- Neuroevolution – A method for iteratively building a neural network through genetic propogation.
+- **Neuroevolution:** A method for iteratively building a neural network through genetic propogation.

 ## EvoPrompt:
 ![image](https://github.com/danielrosen29/QingyanGuo_Etal_Analysis/assets/75226826/162d89db-a9ee-4772-81cb-c2ffa9916c87)